Pleisterman/wp-admin-generator/README.md

 This plugin will generate admin pages from json.

-I found a lot of wordpress plugins quite complicated, different and complicated.
+I found a lot of wordpress plugins quite complicated, different and confusing.
 My goal was learning more about the Wordpress backend.
 I learned  a lot.
 A debug feature is implemented.